TheDeanLab/navigate/docs/source/user_guide/acquiring_guide.rst

 This takes an image stack over the range and at the step size defined by the :ref:`stack acquisition settings <user_guide/gui_walkthrough:stack acquisition settings>` and optionally saves the stack to a file.
+The color channels will appear as in continuous scan and single acquisition if :guilabel:`Laser Cycling Settings` is set to "Per Z" in the stack acquisition settings.
+A single z-stack will be taken for each color channel, one channel at a time, if :guilabel:`Laser Cycling Settings` is set to "Per Stack".

 Z-Stack acquisition is implemented as the feature list below.